goabstract/Awesome-Design-Tools/README.md

 ### Mouse Tracking Tools

-Mouse tracking tools help to record the movement of a mouse pointer and clicks to find out the points where the user is interested.
+Mouse tracking tools help to record the movement of a mouse pointer and clicks to find out the points where the user is interested:

 * [Mouseflow](https://mouseflow.com/) — record mouse cursor movements.